Persian Food and the Art of Cooking in Persian Culture

 - Sohan: Sohan-e Qom is a traditional Persian saffron brittle toffee made in the city of Qom in Iran.
 It is made of wheat sprout, flour, egg yolks, rose water, sugar, butter, saffron, cardamom, almond and pistachio.

 - Gaz: Gaz is Persian nougat which is originated in Isfahan and is chewy and sweet.
 The ingredients are Pistachio and or Almond, sugar, corn Syrup, egg Yolk, rosewater and Gaz Angabine.

 - Baklava: Baklava (said and pronounced baghlava /baqlava in Farsi), is made with pistachios and almonds, and sweetened with a rosewater sweet syrup.
 The best baghlava in Iran is from the city of Yazd.
 Iranian baghlava tends to be harder and more crystalline than its Turkish equivalent.

 Iran also has a variety of drinks that are rarely found anywhere else:

-There are a few more drinks to be named: Sekanjebin, Aab anaar, etc.
+There are a few more drinks to be named: Sekanjebin (syrup made with vinegar, mint and sugar), Aab anaar, etc.